1998 National League Championship Series: Game 1

+This game had a two-hour rain delay, starting the game at 10:16 p.m.
+EDT, instead of the planned 8:15 p.m.
+EDT.

 With John Smoltz on the mound, the Braves struck first when Andruw Jones hit a home run to lead off the third inning off Andy Ashby.
 The Padres tied the game in the fifth when Tony Gwynn, appearing in his first NLCS since 1984, hit an RBI single with two on.
 Ruben Rivera doubled to lead off the eighth, then an error by first baseman Andrés Galarraga on Jim Leyritz's ground ball off of Dennis Martinez helped San Diego take a 2–1 lead.
 In the bottom half of the inning, closer Trevor Hoffman came into the game early to end a Braves' scoring threat.
 However, in the ninth, the Braves got the tying run off him when Ryan Klesko, walked, moved to third on a single and scored on a sacrifice fly by Jones.
 In the tenth, Ken Caminiti belted a home run off reliever Kerry Ligtenberg to give San Diego their winning margin.
 The Braves put two men on via walks in the bottom of the inning, but Galarraga flew out to end the game.